Referendums in Turkey

-Since the foundation of the Republic of Türkiye in 1923, the country held seven referendums on national level.
+Since the foundation of the Republic of Turkey in 1923, the country held seven referendums on national level.
 In the first two referendums (1961 and 1982), new Constitutions were submitted to public approval by military regimes.
 The remaining five referendums concerned Constitutional reforms and legislative changes proposed by civilian governments in 1987, 1988, 2007, 2010 and 2017.

 The processes of submission to the public vote are carried out by the election boards under the management and supervision of the Supreme Election Council.

 Constitutional referendums

 Amendments to the constitution can be put to referendum by both the legislative branch (parliament) and the executive branch (president).

 A referendum on the constitutional amendment is held on the first Sunday after the sixtieth day following the publication of the relevant amendment in the Official Gazette.

 In conformity with the conditions set forth in the law, all Turkish citizens over eighteen years of age have the right to vote in elections and to take part in referendums.
 In accordance with the Law No. 298 on Basic Provisions of Elections and Electoral Registers, citizens in foreign countries can cast their votes starting twenty days before the referendum.